FjellOverflow/nordlys/src/pages/about.md

 # About

 Nordlys is a sleek, minimal Astro blog template, ideal for a personal blog and showcasing a projects portfolio.
 It is fully customizable with baked-in theming and ready-to-use components.
 Developed by [FjellOverflow](https://github.com/FjellOverflow) using [Astro](https://astro.build/) and [Tailwindcss](https://tailwindcss.com/).
+The name _Nordlys_ comes from Norwegian and means [_Northern Lights_ or _Aurora_](https://en.wikipedia.org/wiki/Aurora).

 ## Built-in Pages